 Allison holds an MA in Religious Studies from the Divinity School.
-She has assisted teaching in the College’s undergraduate poetry core as well as the Divinity School’s graduate course on theories and methods in Religious Studies.
-She currently teaches a comparative course on place and memory in Persian and Arabic literatures at Loyola University Chicago, and coordinates Anjoman-e Sokhan-e Farsi (‘Persian Circle’), a weekly Persian-language lecture series at the University of Chicago.
+She has assisted teaching in the College’s undergraduate core as well as in graduate-level courses on theories and methodologies of Religious Studies.
+She has also taught a comparative course entitled “Place, Memory, and Identity in Persian and Arabic Literature,” at Loyola University Chicago.
+She currently serves as a coordinator for the race and pedagogy working group for the University of Chicago.
 In her spare time, she enjoys outdoor adventures and making tasty messes in the kitchen.